 “Failure is the norm.
 We just have to accept it.
 Your internet carrier cannot deliver 100% uptime, so it’s not worthwhile for you to do so.
 When you set an SLO (e.g. 99% availability), you will have automatically embraced failure with an error budget (e.g. 1% downtime).
 Google, Facebook, and some of the best tech companies have embraced failure as the norm (even outside of software, as seen with hard drives with RAID), leading to phenomenal results like 99.999% availability.”

-99.999% availability is certainly phenomenal, but it can never be achieved by hoping for 100%.
+99.999% availability is phenomenal, but you can never achieve it by hoping for 100%.
 This can be a difficult mentality to adopt.
 When asked how many minutes of outage a company could tolerate, Kevin predicts that most executives will answer “zero.”
 When the bar is unrealistic, leadership and team buy-in is difficult.

 Even skeptics will see the benefits of incorporating SLOs once they’ve experienced it.
 By creating a buffer around acceptability and empowering development through strategic burning of error budgets, anyone can become an SLO believer.